brettvitaz/mtga-wine/README.md

 ### Enjoy

 If all has gone well, an executable Mac application will be deposited in 'out/MTGA.app'.
-You may move this file to your Applications directory and run it as you would any other application.
+You may move this to your Applications directory and run it as you would any other application.
+You may also remove the 'tmp' directory to free up space.

 ## Troubleshooting